Sebaceous carcinoma: Diagnosis and treatment

 Treating patients who have had surgery but may still have some cancer.

 Cryotherapy: This treatment involves removing diseased skin by freezing it.
 More research is needed to find out whether this can be an effective treatment for SC.

 Clinical trial: Some patients are encouraged to join a clinical trial.
 A clinical trial is a type of research study.
 The purpose of a clinical trial is to study how well a new treatment or a new way of treating a disease works.
 For some patients, joining a clinical trial may be the best treatment option.

-What outcome (prognosis) can a patient with SC expect?
+What outcome (prognosis) can a patient with sebaceous carcinoma expect?

 When found early and treated, the prognosis is good.
 It is important to keep in mind that SC is an aggressive cancer.
 This cancer can return after treatment.
 For these reasons, it is essential to keep all follow-up appointments with your doctors.

 When found early and treated, SC has a high survival rate.
 The best way to find this cancer early is to return for check-ups.
 Your dermatologist will tell you how often you should return for check-ups.
 It is essential to keep all appointments.